Skip to main content

 Alderney Roundabout to Alderney Avenue

-The following sustainable travel improvements will be constructed between Alderney Roundabout and Alderney Avenue:
+The following sustainable travel improvements were constructed between Alderney Roundabout and Alderney Avenue:

 • Two-way cycle lanes on the eastern side of Ringwood Road from Alderney roundabout to Alderney Avenue